ratboy666/qjs-ws/README.md

 ## TODO ##

 Wrap up in module.
 Add WebSocket client capability.
+Looking at websocat to provide WebSocket client capability.
+Appears to be a reasonable choice.